 To Avoid Fatigue When Should Team Roles Alternate Providing Compressions

 The relentless rhythm of chest compressions during cardiopulmonary resuscitation (CPR) is a critical factor in sustaining life.
-However, the physical demands of this life-saving intervention can quickly lead to fatigue, diminishing the quality and effectiveness of compressions.
-To avoid fatigue and ensure optimal CPR delivery, understanding when and how to alternate team roles providing compressions is paramount.
+Even so, the physical demands of this life-saving intervention can quickly lead to fatigue, diminishing the quality and effectiveness of compressions.
+To avoid fatigue and ensure optimal CPR delivery, understanding when and how to alternate team roles providing compressions is critical.

 The Importance of High-Quality Chest Compressions